AniketMunde/Evalution-of-Vision-Language-Models-on-UML-Diagram-/README.md

 - **Library Compatibility Issues**: Use the recommended versions of libraries to avoid compatibility issues.
 - **Data Loading Issues**: Ensure UML diagrams are correctly formatted and accessible from the notebooks.

----

-This README provides a comprehensive overview for your ongoing research on Vision Language Models for UML diagram interpretation.
-Let me know if you need further customization!